Master Monochrome: Tips and Gear for Black and White Photography

 Composition + Form

 When shooting in black and white, composition is king.
-By removing color, the framing, lines, shapes, and pattern in your scene draw a lot of attention.
-A well composed black and white image, can transform an everyday or mundane scene into something more dramatic or impactful.
+By removing color, the framing, lines, shapes, and patterns in your scene draw more attention.
+A well-composed black-and-white image can transform an everyday or mundane scene into something more dramatic or impactful.
 Black and white photography forces photographers to slow down and enjoy the process of creating an impactful, meaningful image.

 Light + Shadow